Con Lehane (Irish republican): Clann na Poblachta TD

 He was elected to Dáil Éireann as a Clann na Poblachta Teachta Dála (TD) for the Dublin South-Central constituency at the 1948 general election.
 He lost his seat at the 1951 general election.

 Lehane was an actor and had a keen interest in Irish language theatre.
 A committed Irish speaker Lehane was at home in it, whether on radio, stage or in street conversation.
 He was one of the leading actors of the Irish Language Theatre Company between 1943 and 1958.
 He was a member of Dublin City Council and of the Citizens for Civil Liberties committee.

 In 1977 the remains of Frank Ryan, one of the leading left-wing Republicans of the 1930s, were repatriated from East Germany, and Lehane delivered the eulogy.
+That same year he secured a High Court ruling that Republican prisoners were entitled to speak privately to their solicitors while in custody.

-He died on 18 September 1983 and is buried in St. Finan's cemetery.
+He died on 18 September 1983 and is buried in St. Finan's cemetery, Dublin.